 Segregated Funds

-1. Your Principal Investment is Protected – Depending on the contract 75% to 100% of your principal investment is guaranteed
+- Investment Protection: Your principal investment is protected.
+Depending on the contract either 75% or 100% of your principal investment is guaranteed

-2. Guaranteed death benefit – Depending on the contract, your beneficiaries will receive 75% to 100% of your contributions tax free when you die.
+Guaranteed Death Benefit: Depending on the contract, your beneficiaries will receive 75% to 100% of your contributions tax free upon passing away.

 Tax-free savings accounts (TFSAs) are designed to help Canadians save more.
 In addition to cash, you can have GICs, bonds, stocks, mutual funds, ETFs and many other products in your TFSA.
 The annual TFSA dollar limit in 2019 is $6,000.
 Also, you can carry forward any unused contribution room.
 Funds withdrawn from your TFSA are tax-free.
 This can include your original contribution amount as well as interest, dividends and capital gains generated from the investments.